 Most impressive, however, are the testimonials, such as one by Jason Ehrlich, Executive Producer at NBCUniversal.
 Underneath that are a list of companies and organizations that trust FortyOneTwenty, such as the San Diego Chargers and BMW.
 It is a fresh, easy to navigate page that also shows they are a proven and respected company.

 Normally, we would say this is too much information for the about us page.
 But, Adidas does an excellent job of breaking everything up.
 What kind of info can you find here?
 Pretty much everything.
 Whether it’s the brand’s history, it’s strategy or the different brands under the Adidas umbrella can be found on this Profile page.
 Despite all the info, it maintains a minimal appearance.

-The Nerdery is an interactive production company that created by nerds, for nerds.
-In keeping up with the nerd theme, they took the opportunity to convert their About page into a Periodic Table the features all of the nerds.
+The Nerdery is an interactive production company that was created by nerds, for nerds.
+In keeping up with the nerd theme, they took the opportunity to convert their About Page into a Periodic Table that features all of their nerds.
 It’s fun and completely embraces the lightheartedness of the company.

 Want to know our favorite part of Apptopia’s About page?
 The honesty.
 Here’s a company that’s in it to make money, not something that was conjured up by friends.
 Other than that, the page is clean and focuses on the people who make Apptopia happen.
 Not only are bios provided, but also links to their social media profiles.

 This game-based studio from Quebec uses its homepage as just one destination for all the information you need to know so you’re not searching throughout the site for different sections.
 It’s also a playful and aesthetically cool page that reflects its business.